New Study: Vitamin D Confirmed To Protect Against Cold And Flu

 Vitamin D3 (Cholecalciferol) For Bone Health

-Vitamin D, listed as a Foundation Supplement in the Save Our Bones Program, is essential for the proper absorption and synthesis of calcium.
+Vitamin D, listed as a Foundation Supplement in the Osteoporosis Reversal Program, is essential for the proper absorption and synthesis of calcium.
 It stimulates the intestinal uptake of both calcium and magnesium.
 And without vitamin D, you can’t turn that calcium into the mineral matrix that adds density to your bone.
 It helps prevent fracture by improving balance and preventing falls.
 Plus it facilitates bone remodeling by stimulating osteoclast differentiation and calcium reabsorption of bone.

 For all of these reasons (and more!), the Save Institute recommends a daily dose of 2000 IUs of vitamin D3.
 Make sure it’s D3 (cholecalciferol) and not D2.
 Vitamin D2 (ergocalciferol) does not have the benefits of vitamin D3.

-The Save Our Bones Program has recommended Vitamin D3 supplementation from the get-go.
+The Osteoporosis Reversal Program has recommended Vitamin D3 supplementation from the get-go.
 It’s exciting to see that Mainstream Medicine finally recognizes what the Save Institute has long held true.
 You can learn more about Vitamin D3 and the rest of the Foundation Supplements (including recommended dosages) in the Program.

 Stop Worrying About Your Bone Loss

 Join thousands of Savers from around the world who have reversed or prevented their bone loss naturally and scientifically with the Osteoporosis Reversal Program.

 Keep your immune system primed and your respiratory tract protected with a healthy diet, regular exercise, and daily supplements to make it through cold-and-flu season unscathed.